 Another big upgrade is the new all-digital instrument console, offering white back-lit TFT with features like gear indicator, engine heat level, and digital clock.
 The clip-on handlebars now bring a sporty riding position while the rear end design of the 321cc bike stays more or less identical to the older version.

 New Yamaha R3 is powered by the same 321cc, liquid-cooled, fuel-injected, twin-cylinder engine.
 It is good for a maximum power of 42 HP @ 10,750 rpm and a peak torque of 28.8 Nm @ 9,000 rpm.
 The engine comes mated to a 6-speed gearbox.
 In comparison to the India-spec BS4 model, the 2021 model generates the same power output but the torque has been reduced by 0.8 Nm.

 The sports bike weighs 170kg with 14-litres of fuel in the tank and all fluids included.
 In terms of braking, the new Yamaha R3 continues to be equipped with a 298mm front disc brake and a 220mm rear disc brake, which are further mated to a dual-channel ABS unit as standard.

-Yamaha recently discontinued the last-gen R3 in India after the implementation of BS6 emission norms on April 1, 2020.
-It was available for INR 3.52 lakh before being discontinued in the Indian market.
-The BS6 model of the YZF-R3 is expected to get a price tag of around INR 3.70 lakh, and it will compete in the market with the likes of Kawasaki Ninja 300, KTM RC 390, and Benelli 302R.
+Yamaha discontinued the last-gen R3 in India after the implementation of BS6 emission norms on April 1, 2020.
+It was available for INR 3.52 lakhs before being discontinued in the Indian markets.
+The BS6 model of YZF-R3 is expected to get a price tag of around INR 3.70 lakhs, and it will compete in the market with the likes of Kawasaki Ninja 300, KTM RC 390, TVS Apache RR 310, and the Benelli 302R.